konman01/AWS/EC2/userData.md

 Shutdown Behaviour: Stop

 Go to Advance Details

 Select the text type

-Paste the following commands., All the below command will be executed in Admin access
+Paste the following commands.
+All the below command will be executed in Admin access by default

   \#!/bin/bash